milo-ucla/GoogleHangouts_analytics/README.md

 Don't have one?
 >Go to Takeout.Google.com to request a zip file of your Hangouts data
->Follow the instructions on Use https://hangoutparser.jay2k1.com/ to generate a CSV file of a single groupchat
 >place groupchat in the same directory as the .py code from this project

 This code has functions that can: